khval/BetterFakeMode/README.md

 # How can you help.

-* End users are useless here, but if you are a developer, and you have some example code, that you know is not working correct, then that will be really helpful.
+End users are useless here, but if you are a developer:

+* IF you have some example code, that you know is not working correct, then that will be really helpful.
+(Not interested in 1000 of lines of code, only small example of 100 to 200 lines or so.)

 * You also help directly contributing to the code, help fix bugs, and add missing features.